Language Institute in Paris, France

 The Summer Language Institute in Paris provides an excellent opportunity for intermediate or advanced students of French to live and study in Paris, the vibrant capital of France.
 Students will visit important historical and cultural monuments of the “city of light” and study the language and culture of France.

 The Department of French and Italian awards multiple scholarships for this program.
-Click here to read more and to apply for the scholarship.
+To learn more, check out the Department of French and Italian Scholarships.

 Normandy and Brittany